English

 0x01

-6 1 State See the following table
+6 1 State See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-Return value of state:
+Return value

-0x00: succeeded
+0x00: Success

 MCU Integration Protocol

-The module sends the following command:
+The module sends the following data.

 0